Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 The plasma cells make an abnormal protein that is sent into the blood and urine.
 In the blood, these proteins are called monoclonal proteins (M proteins) or paraproteins.
 In the urine, they are called Bence Jones proteins.

 If these proteins build up in large amounts, the kidneys may have trouble processing all of the protein.
 This may cause the kidneys to stop working as well as they should.
 Multiple myeloma cells also can eat away at areas of bone, putting these bones at higher risk of fracture.

+In 2015, an estimated 124,733 people in the United States were living with multiple myeloma.
 The exact cause of multiple myeloma is not known and no avoidable risk factors have been found.
-However, certain things appear to make you more likely to develop multiple myeloma.
+Although its exact cause is unknown, multiple myeloma can be controlled in most patients, sometimes for many years.
+However, certain things appear to make you more likely to develop multiple myeloma:

 - Age: Over 65

 - Gender: Men are slightly more likely to develop multiple myeloma.

 - Race: African-Americans are twice as likely as white Americans to develop multiple myeloma.

 - Family history: If a parent, brother or sister has the disease, your risk is four times higher.
 However, this is rare.